the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Tweak - When using Events Calendar Pro, the duplicate event function will now duplicate tickets as well.
+[ET-2073]

 = [5.9.1] 2024-04-17 =

 * Fix - Avoid error on order report page if no valid tickets are available for that event.